Skip to content

 Ready to Machine and Finish Your Copper Part?

 CNC machined copper with surface finish coordination.
-Upload your drawing — DFM review and finish specification included.
+Upload your drawing for quote-stage review and finish specification feedback.